BoddepallyVenkatesh06/Qtrip-Static/README.md

 # Qtrip Static Website

-This is a simple static website project built using Qtip.
+This is a simple static website project built using Qtrip.

 ## Overview

 Qtrip is a lightweight static website generator that simplifies the process of creating and deploying static websites.
-This project serves as a basic template for building your own static website using Qtip.
+This project serves as a basic template for building your static website using Qtrip.

 ## Features